• Skip to content

 Camel milk has a lot of anti-oxidants.

 Supporters of camel milk as an autism therapy claim that the anti-oxidants in camel milk can reduce ROS levels in autistic children.
-They say that this in turn reduces children’s autism characteristics.
+They say that this then improves children’s autism characteristics.

 What does camel milk therapy involve?

-This therapy involves drinking camel milk on a daily basis.
+This therapy involves consuming camel milk every day.

 You can drink camel milk on its own or add it to other food.